Posted March 13, 2023

 When S Corporation Election Might Make Sense for LLCs

-Some situations when it might be advantageous for an LLC to elect S Corp status are:
+Some situations when it might be advantageous for an LLC to elect S Corporation status are:

 • When LLC members want to lower their Social Security and Medicare tax obligations without going through forming and maintaining the compliance tasks of a C Corporation.